 A b o u t

-Ryan Corbett is a classical accordionist who has been described as “one of Scotland’s most exciting young musicians” (The Scotsman).
+Born in Glasgow, Ryan Corbett is a classical accordionist who has been described as “one of Scotland’s most exciting young musicians” (The Scotsman).
 This year he graduated from the Royal Conservatoire of Scotland, where he will commence his postgraduate studies after summer.
-Previously, he studied at the Music School of Douglas Academy (Milngavie) and St Mary’s Music School (Edinburgh).
+Previously, he studied at the Music School of Douglas Academy and St Mary’s Music School.
 Ryan began playing accordion aged eleven and was self-taught until he started learning with Djordje Gajic at the age of fourteen.
 His repertoire ranges from Baroque keyboard works, to original contemporary compositions for accordion.

-As an avid chamber musician, Ryan has been invited to play with Red Note Ensemble, Hebrides Ensemble, and the Maxwell Quartet.
-He has also performed at private events for Sir Jackie Stewart and Dame Kiri Te Kanawa.
-In 2021 he formed an accordion duo with Djordje Gajic; its repertoire features an arrangement of Stravinsky's ballet 'Petrushka' and Ryan's own arrangement of Bach Prelude and Fugue in Eb ‘St Anne’ which was described as "musically unified and utterly compelling" (Seen and Heard International).
-He also arranged Rameau’s ‘Entrée de Polymnie’ from ‘Les Boréades’ for three accordions which was performed at the Conservatoires UK Biennial Conference and for HRH the Prince of Wales during his official visit to the Royal Conservatoire of Scotland.
+In 2021 Ryan formed an accordion duo with Djordje Gajic; its repertoire features an arrangement of Stravinsky's ballet 'Petrushka' and Ryan's own arrangement of Bach’s Prelude and Fugue in Eb ‘St Anne’ which was described as "musically unified and utterly compelling" (Seen and Heard International).
+Ryan also arranged Rameau’s ‘Entrée de Polymnie’ from ‘Les Boréades’ for three accordions which was performed for HRH The Prince of Wales during his official visit to the Royal Conservatoire of Scotland.
 Other chamber projects have resulted in performances at private events for Sir Jackie Stewart and Dame Kiri Te Kanawa.

-Ryan plays a Bayan Spectrum classical accordion made by Bugari Armando in Castelfidardo, Italy.
+Ryan plays a Bayan Spectrum classical piano accordion made by Bugari Armando in Castelfidardo, Italy.
 This was made possible by the generous support of private sponsors, the John Mather Trust, and Dewar Arts Awards.
 Ryan is grateful to the Cross Trust, Drake Calleja Trust, Countess of Munster Musical Trust, RCS Scholarship Fund and Help Musicians UK for supporting his studies.